brunokoga/pathfinder-markdown/prd_markdown/openGameLicense.md

 **Gloomwing from the _Tome of Horrors, Revised_** , © 2002, Necromancer Games, Inc.; Author Scott Greene, based on original material by Gary Gygax.

-**Grippli from the _Tome of Horrors Complete_** © 2011, Necromancer Games, Inc., published and distributed by Frog God Games; Author: Scott Greene, based on original material by Gary Gygax.â© **Nereid from the _Tome of Horrors Complete_** © 2011, Necromancer Games, Inc., published and distributed by Frog God Games; Author: Scott Greene, based on original material by Gary Gygax.
+**Grippli from the _Tome of Horrors Complete_** © 2011, Necromancer Games, Inc., published and distributed by Frog God Games; Author: Scott Greene, based on original material by Gary Gygax.  **Nereid from the _Tome of Horrors Complete_** © 2011, Necromancer Games, Inc., published and distributed by Frog God Games; Author: Scott Greene, based on original material by Gary Gygax.

 **Gryph from the _Tome of Horrors, Revised_** , © 2002, Necromancer Games, Inc.; Author Scott Greene, based on original material by Peter Brown.